Portulaca intraterranea

 Portulaca intraterranea, the large pigweed, is a succulent herb native to deserts of central Australia.

 The leaves are succulent, with flowers 2.5–3.5 cm wide.
-Aboriginal Australians eat the thick tap-root which tastes like potato.
+Aboriginal Australians eat the thick tap-root which tastes like potato.Like most plants in the portulacaceae family they use belatins instead of antocyanins.
+Their leaves are thick usually 0.25 cm-0.75cm to store water.

+Their leaves have to ability switch between C4 and CAM photosynthesis.
+This helps them grow fast and survive drought.

+The flowers have 5-6 petals and usually 4 stamens though that can change through mutations.
+Their placental structure is free central.